 7. Develop and support others.
-Leaders should create a learning environment in which people are encouraged to learn from mistakes, take the time to analyze their successes, and understand what went well.
+Leaders should create a learning environment in which people are encouraged to learn from mistakes, take the time to analyse their successes, and understand what went well.

 8. Create strong positive relationships.
-Leaders who empathize with the issues and concerns of individuals and who balance individuals’ needs against organizational deadlines create a workplace that shows the individual they are valued.
+Leaders who empathise with the issues and concerns of individuals and who balance individuals’ needs against organisational deadlines create a workplace that shows the individual they are valued.